 There are two types of pancreatitis: acute pancreatitis and chronic pancreatitis.
-According to the Canadian Digestive Health Foundation (FCSD) pancreatitis is a digestive disorder that affects one million Canadians.
-Of these, more than 300,000 are affected by chronic pancreatitis and over 600,000 are affected by acute pancreatitis.
+According to the Canadian Digestive Health Foundation (CDHF), pancreatitis is a digestive disorder affecting one million Canadians.
+Among them, more than 300,000 are affected by chronic pancreatitis and more than 600,000 are affected by acute pancreatitis.
 Let's learn more about the most common form of pancreatitis in Canada, acute pancreatitis.

 Definition of acute pancreatitis

-Acute pancreatitis is a gastrointestinal disorder characterized by sudden inflammation of the pancreas, an organ in the upper abdomen that produces digestive juices and insulin.
-The process that causes this disease to develop is the self-digestion of the pancreas by its own enzymes.
+Acute pancreatitis is a gastrointestinal disorder characterized by sudden inflammation of the pancreas, an organ located in the upper abdomen that produces digestive juices and insulin.
+The process behind the development of this disease is the self-digestion of the pancreas by its own enzymes.

 Causes of acute pancreatitis

-The main causes of acute pancreatitis, responsible for over 70% of cases, are gallstones, about 40% of cases, and alcohol consumption, about 30% of cases.
-Other causes include, among others, genetic predisposition, the use of certain drugs and pancreatic cancer.
+The main causes of acute pancreatitis, responsible for more than 70% of cases, are gallstones, about 40% of cases, and alcohol consumption, about 30% of cases.
+Other causes include, among others, genetic predispositions, the use of certain medications, and pancreatic cancer.

 Classification of acute pancreatitis